Walidcorloene/DeepAnalyzerImages/README.md

 ## Project structure

--- images : this folder will contains all images
+-- Scraper/images/ : this folder contains all profiles images

------ scraper.ipynb : contains class definitions for each database model
+-- Scraper/scraper.py : contains function to do the scraping

--- webdriver : the webdriver.exe repository
+-- Scraper/webdriver : the webdriver.exe repository

-------- .env : contains variable PATH_WEBDRIVER, LINKEDIN_USERNAME, LINKEDIN_PASSWORD
+-- Scraper/.env.dist : contains variable WEBDRIVER_PATH, LOCAL_IMAGES, LINKEDIN_USERNAME, LINKEDIN_PASSWORD

--- requirements.txt : this files will list the dependencies of the project
+-- Scraper/requirements.txt : this files will list the dependencies of the scraper

+-- Scraper/storelink.txt : this files contains the link of each profile visited

 -----

 --